RodrigoPalazon/rodrigo_website/README.md

    1. README:
       *[Code-Institute-Solutions/SampleREADME](https://github.com/Code-Institute-Solutions/SampleREADME)
       *[Code-Institute-Solutions/readme-template](https://github.com/Code-Institute-Solutions/readme-template)
-      All this READ.md file used the above references to be created before,during and after coding.
+      All this READ.md file used the above references to be created before, during, and after coding.

    2. Languages, Frameworks, Libraries, and any other tools: